The module lifecycle stage: Preview

 HiveMetastore

-A namespaced resource that allows creating the final configuration and serves as the source of truth for the state of a specific deployed hivemetastore service.
+A named resource that allows you to create the final configuration and serves as the source of truth for the state of a specific deployed Hive Metastore service.

 HiveMetastoreClassName

-The name of the class that will be associated with a specific resource.
+The class name that will be associated with a specific resource.

 spec:

-A section that describes the resources of the service being created.
+This section describes the resources of the service being created.

 instance: